m-arun/airCense2.0GSM/README.md

 # airCense2.0GSM

 Interfacing SIM800C module with STM32F4Discovery development kit.
-The STM code pushes the aquired sensor data from various to a HTTP Server(HTTP POST), the sensor data is to aggregated in JSON format.
+The STM code pushes the aquired sensor data from various sensors to a HTTP Server(HTTP POST), the sensor data is to be aggregated in JSON format.